 Documenting this type of relationship requires a declaration in front of a notary.
 This is called a declaracion union marital de hecho and should be documented in a public escritura and this document can be used to get a visa.

 Technically a couple should be living together under the same roof and the relationship is reportedly supposed to have been for two years.
 But I have met some expats that received this declaration with shorter relationships.

 Other Considerations in Colombia Marriages and Civil Partnerships

 Colombia permits same sex civil unions.
 So, partners in same sex relationships have the right to also get marriage visas in Colombia.

-But it’s possible to get prenuptial agreements in Colombia, which are known as “capitulaciones matrimoniales”.
+But it is possible to get prenuptial agreements in Colombia, which are known as “capitulaciones matrimoniales”.
 An experienced lawyer in Colombia can design a prenuptial agreement that includes asset dissolution agreements that can protect claims on future assets.

-Using a Visa Agency for the Marriage Visa
+Using a Visa Agency for a Marriage Visa

-If you are in Colombia and not located in Bogotá and you don’t want to travel you can use a visa agency to obtain a Colombian marriage visa.
+If you are in Colombia and not located in Bogotá and you don’t want to travel, you can use a visa agency to obtain a Colombia marriage visa.
 A visa agency can handle the online application.
 And it will courier your passport to Bogotá to get the visa in your passport.
-But you still may have to go to Bogotá with your spouse/partner for an interview.

 Getting a Colombian Cedula